Follow TV Tropes

 • Marisa is also this in Touhou Gensokyo Reloaded, a M.U.G.E.N fangame that gives the Touhou characters movesets more similar to prototypical fighters like Street Fighter.
 Not only does she retain her Shoryuken and Tatsumaki analogues, but her QCF move has been modified to be even more like the Hadouken.
 The game even acknowledges this with one of her win quotes being a variation on Ryu's "You must defeat my Shoryuken to stand a chance" quote, and two palettes for her that resemble Ryu and Ken.

 • Word of God states that this is Filia's intended fighting style from Skullgirls, although in practice she plays quite differently.
-Though her Shoryuken is identical to that of Ryu or Ken's, her "fireball" isn't even a true projectile, instead being an attack that comes up off the ground in a different areas depending on the button pressed, a la C. Viper's Seismic Hammer, and her "Hurricane Kick" is closer to Felicia's Rolling Buckler in properties.
+Though her Shoryuken is identical to that of Ryu or Ken's, her "fireball" isn't even a true projectile, instead being a spike attack that spawns on the ground at different distances depending on the button pressed; and her "Hurricane Kick" is a Rolling Attack.
 Her Moveset Clone Fukua, meanwhile, sacrifices a traditional Shoryuken, but does have a Hadoken-equivalent.
+Later Downloadable Content addition Annie of the Stars is a straighter example, with all three requisite moves, though her Hurricane Kick is more of a dashing punch and she has a second, stationary Hurricane Kick.

 • Monks in World of Warcraft can learn the projectile (Chi Wave) and hurricane kick (Spinning Crane Kick).
 In addition, Pandaren characters also feature a Shoryuken-type uppercut as their "enemy interrupt move" (e.g., Monk's Spear Hand Strike) animation, giving Pandaren Monks the entire Shotoclone repertoire.